 Introduction

-The S-129 UKCM metadata description is based on the S-100 Discovery Metadata for Information Exchange Catalogues document section, which is a profile of the ISO 19115 standard.
+The S-129 UKCM metadata description is based on S-100 Part 17 Discovery Metadata for Information Exchange Catalogues, which is a profile of the ISO 19115 standard.
 These documents provide a structure for describing digital geographic data, and define metadata elements, a common set of metadata terminology, definitions and extension procedures.
 Detailed information is provided in S-100 Part 17.

 Two metadata packages are described in this Product Specification: dataset metadata; and, exchange set metadata.